House explosion outside Pittsburgh leaves 5 dead, 3 injured, officials say | KRDO

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Celina Tebor, Artemis Moshtaghian and Zenebou Sylla contributed to this report.
+CNN’s Celina Tebor, Artemis Moshtaghian and Zenebou Sylla, Sabrina Souza, and Zoe Sottile contributed to this report.